98switchpass/apace/README.md

 1. In your Apace folder, open engine/settings/local.ini and under [domainmapping] add ```http://apace.local/ = "app"```.
 2. Under [subdomainmapping] add ```http://apace.local/ap-admin/ = "ap-admin"```.

-This will tell the framework to load “app” when browsing ```http://apace.local/``` and to load “ap-admin” when browsing ```http://apace.local/ap-admin/``` .
+This will tell the framework to load “app” when browsing ```http://apace.local/``` .
 It works dynamically without the need of further configuration.
 Now visit ```http://apace.local/``` in your browser and you will see the default Apace index view.
-Go to ```http://apace.local/ap-admin/``` and you will see the main admin-panel.
-You can of course edit this however you want.

 That’s it, now you’re ready to start developing.